Dataherald/dataherald/services/enterprise/README.md

 This is a fastapi backend application that handles the enterprise business logic.
 It's build on top of the ai engine and uses it internally

-## Building and Running with Docker
+## Building and Running with Docker Locally
 We use Docker to create a reproducible environment for ai-server.
+> Please use the dockerfile instead of the docker-compose file if you are trying to deploy it on your cloud platform.

 1. Create your local `.env` file and copy the variables from `.env.example` and fill them up